rishabhnk/Machine_Learning/README.md

    **Applied Learning**- I started the Model Selecion section and learned about k-fold cross validation and I continued working on my new project from DrivenData- I added k-fold cross validation and made it so we can evaluate the model better by splitting the training data into training and testing sets

    Thoughts: I will be able to finish this project once I get through this section in the Machine Learning A-Z Udemy Course.
 Tomorrow, I will continue the course section and work on my project more.

+### Jan 12th 2019:
+   **A-Z ML Course**- I finished the "Model Selection" section.
+Today I focused on Grid Search and also applied it to my DrivenData Project.

+   Thoughts: Tomorrow, I will work on my project more and start a new section in the course.